 Use this page to find essential information about credit reports and credit reporting agencies.

-For more information about some of the terms like credit reporting agencies we use, click on the highlighted words or see our credit report glossary.
+For more information about some terms like credit reporting agencies we use, click on the highlighted words or see our credit report glossary.

 Credit reports are a record of how you have managed credit in the past.
 They are collated by credit reference agencies, which use information supplied by both current and previous lenders on what kinds of credit you have used, in what amounts and how you have handled repayments to compile a credit report.